trustification/trustify/docs/adrs/00005-signatures.md

 * [ ] How to deal with signatures that no longer validate?
 * [ ] Do we store evaluation results?
 When adding a signature, do we validate it, and store the result?
 So that we have the outcome stored, "at that point in time".
+* [ ] In order to verify the signature, we need the original content.
+Which can be retrieved from the storage.
+But that's costly.
+Couldn't we cache the verification?
+* [ ] PGP is a mechanism to ensure content is not modified during transport.
+For compressed content, the signature is in the compressed content.
+We store the uncompressed content.
+So we can't validate the signature.

 ## Conclusion